 Click here to download all USF Campus maps.

 If you plan on driving to campus, you must purchase a parking permit through the Public Safety, located at University Center, 5th floor and available via phone at (415) 422-4222.

 Commuting with Clipper Direct

 The university subsidizes Clipper Direct purchases for benefits eligible full-time faculty and staff who do not have a university parking permit.
-Visit the HR's Benefits website for more information.
+Visit the Benefits website for more information.

 Employee Assistance Program (EAP)

 The Employee Assistance Program (EAP), offered by CONCERN, provides confidential and professional assistance to eligible faculty and staff, dependents and/or others living in the household.
 Confidential services are available for a wide range of personal matters.
 Visit the Benefits website for more information.

 USF Staff HandbookCollective Bargaining Agreements (for faculty and staff covered by a union)Rent and Relocation Reimbursement (for USFFA faculty/librarians)Professional DevelopmentCIT TrainingUniversity Ministry